necolas/idiomatic-css/README.md

 large code bases.

 * Logically separate distinct pieces of code.
-* Use separate files (concatenated by a build step) to help break up code for distinct components.
+* Use separate files —concatenated by a build step— to help break up code for distinct components.
 * If using a preprocessor, abstract common code into variables for color, typography, etc.